 10. Leases

-I n accordance with the Accounting Standard (AS) 19, "Leases", the following disclosures are made in respect of operating leases:
+In accordance with the Accounting Standard (as) 19, "Leases", the following disclosures are made in respect of operating leases:

 13. Corporate Social Responsibility (CSR)

-As per section 135 of the Companies Act, 2013 and amendment rules, the gross amount required to be spent by the Company during the year ended March 31, 2024 is ' 1,53,001 thousands (Previous year ended March 31, 2023 ' 156,374 thousands).
-The Company has incurred ' 2,32,251 thousands (Previous year ended March 31, 2023: ' 195,340 thousands) on various CSR initiatives.
+As per section 135 of the Companies Act, 2013 and amendment rules, the gross amount required to be spent by the Company during the year ended March 31, 2025 is ' 1,397 Lakh (Previous year ended March 31, 2024 '1,530 Lakh).
+The Company has incurred ' 1,100 Lakh (Previous year ended March 31, 2024: '2,323 Lakh) on various CSR initiatives and balance of ' 297 Lakh has been setted off against excess CSR amounts of previous years.

 15. Derivative contracts: